 Spend about ten minutes hitting the ball against the wall with both feet.
 Spend a few minutes than striking the ball against the wall with all the different parts of your foot--inside, outside, and instep of both feet.
 Try to control the ball off the wall in two or three touches.
 And control the ball out in front of you, don't kill the ball under your feet but control it a few yards away so you can strike the ball right away.

 Moving on, kick the ball up in the air as high as you can and control the ball with the instep of your foot, see if you can actually steer the ball to one side when you're controlling it, as if there was a defender on you - repeat five or six times.
 Next see if you can juggle the ball once before you settle the ball down on to the ground or even control the ball back through your legs with the instep of your foot.
+Check out the control and touch of Manchester City forward Wilfried Bony.
+It's one thing to control the ball while standing in one place, see how Bony does it while on the move as well.

 Next, try dribbling at speed twenty yards or so, touching the ball with each step but going as fast as you can.
 Do this with both feet and don't have your head down but slightly up so you can see what's a head of you.
 If you have a set of cones, setup a line of cones that you can weave in and out of.
 Work on his one foot when dribbling through the cones or one part of the foot.